danmalcolm/BuildUp/README.md

 Using Generators
 ----------------

-Generators are used to create sequences of objects.
+Generators are used to create sequences of values, from primitive values to custom objects.
 BuildUp contains some primitive object generators that support the kinds of sequences that you might need to work with.

 Using Builders